 - 3.1 The application consists of a change of use of land for the siting of five holiday pods on land at Nethertown Road, adjacent to the development of 5 residential dwellings. - 3.2 The site is an extension of the existing development, which is currently served from a single point of access, which would be extended to access this site as indicated on the proposed plans. - 3.3 The lodge style caravans will comprise of structures that fully comply with the Statutory Definition of a Caravan.
-The proposed pods for the site are externally finished in a timber cladding, and further information is included in the application. - The site will have a good level of amenity and privacy for each unit given the proposed layout, and will not impact on the adjoining residential development. - 3.5 On site, each unit will have two parking spaces, but to the rear of the site, and only a footpath walkway to the units to ensure as little of the site is hard surfaced as possible.
-A total of 12 parking spaces is proposed. - 3.6 The layout complies with the density and spacings requirements for caravan sites whilst also seeking to utilise the existing space to provide a high-quality environment for the site occupants. - 3.7 The layout has been carefully considered to form the most appropriate development in terms of amenity to both the other lodges within the proposed site, the approved residential properties and any views into the site from the surroundings. - 3.8 The proposed site will have a new access directly from the road via the adjacent residential development.
-An access appraisal has previously been undertaken on the site frontage to ensure that suitable visibility can be achieved from a new access, which it can. - 3.9 An amenity area is proposed to the site frontage which will include a grassed area, a trim trail and timber climbing frames.
+The proposed pods for the site are externally finished in a timber cladding, and further information is included in the application. - 3.4 The site will have a good level of amenity and privacy for each unit given the proposed layout and will not impact on the adjoining residential development. - 3.5 On site, each unit will have one parking space, but to the rear of the site, and only a footpath walkway to the units to ensure as little of the site is hard surfaced as possible.
+A total of 8 parking spaces is proposed, with the additional 3 spaces given that not everyone will necessarily travel to the site together, may have visitors to where they are staying, or potentially deliveries or maintenance vehicles etc. - 3.6 The layout complies with the density and spacings requirements for caravan sites whilst also seeking to utilise the existing space to provide a high-quality environment for the site occupants. - 3.7 The layout has been carefully considered to form the most appropriate development in terms of amenity to both the other lodges within the proposed site, the approved residential properties and any views into the site from the surroundings. - 3.8 The proposed site will have a new access directly from the road via the adjacent residential development.
+An access appraisal has previously been undertaken on the site frontage to ensure that suitable visibility can be achieved from a new access, which it can. - 3.9 An amenity area include a grassed area, a trim trail and timber climbing frames and a hot tub to the north-eastern area of the site have now both been removed from the proposed development during recent amendments (March 2024) due to objections raised. - 3.10 With regards to site management, the applicant owns the adjacent self-build plots, has a Housetype approved, and would run and maintain the pods from this location when everything is completed.
+This will provide the necessary on-site management without requiring a new residence/pod for that, make queries/maintenance issues/running issues easily addressed and will ensure that the site visitors respect the residential amenity of the area as he will be a resident himself.